Particular/NServiceBus/CONTRIBUTING.md

 * Run build.bat in the root to assure nothing else was accidentally broken.
 * We have a resharper layer that applies our coding standards so make sure that you're "all green in reshaper"

+## Guidelines

+Avoid allocations in hot paths:

+* Avoid LINQ.
+* Avoid using foreach over collections that do not have a struct enumerator.

 ## Submitting Changes